Masshealth Coverage for Adopted Children

 I’m calling Masshealth and being given different information than what I’m reading here.
 What should I do?

 • Gently remind the representative that your child was adopted through foster care and they receive Masshealth through a DCF subsidy.
-Sometimes this is enough to job their memory and understand that there are some differences compared to the general Masshealth population.
+Sometimes this is enough to jog their memory and understand that there are some differences compared to the general Masshealth population.

 • Ask to speak to a supervisor, and let them know about the adoption through foster care (as described above).